oasis-open/cti-taxii-client/docs/index.rst

 TAXII 2 Python API Documentation
 ================================

-*taxii2client* is a minimal implementation of a TAXII 2.0 Client in Python.
+*taxii2client* is a minimal implementation of a TAXII 2.0 and 2.1 Client in Python.
 It currently supports the current services:

 - Server Discovery